Legend-spam-user-bot/Anirobot-1/README.md

 An example `config.py` file could be:
 ```
-from Anirobot.sample_config import Config
+from KazukoBot.sample_config import Config

 class Development(Config):
-    OWNER_ID = 2105723446  # your telegram ID
+    OWNER_ID = 1821151467  # your telegram ID
-    OWNER_USERNAME = "Asta_Silva02"  # your telegram username
+    OWNER_USERNAME = "heyaaman"  # your telegram username
     API_KEY = "your bot api key"  # your api key, as provided by the @botfather
     SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost:5432/database'  # sample db credentials
     JOIN_LOGGER = '-1234567890' # some group chat that your bot is a member of
     USE_JOIN_LOGGER = True
-    DRAGONS = [2105723446]  # List of id's for users which have sudo access to the bot.
+    DRAGONS = [18673980, 83489514]  # List of id's for users which have sudo access to the bot.
     LOAD = []
     NO_LOAD = ['translation']
 ```